-You may have dreamed about living in the Colorado Rocky Mountains but have questions about what the average price of a home is in Evergreen Colorado.
+You may have dreamed about living in the Colorado Rocky Mountains but have questions about what the average price of a home is in Evergreen Colorado in 2021.
 This article is a great place to start as it will educate you on the current state of the market as well as the best time of year to buy and how competitive buying a home in the Evergreen market can be.
 Let me start by saying that I am both a resident of Evergreen as well as a Realtor with Keller Williams that specializes in mountain properties, so I am an expert on this topic.

 I will first start by saying that Evergreen is a unique market.
 While it is close to Denver, Evergreen represents a population of buyers who are financially capable of buying single family homes in the $500k+ range and most likely are not first time home owners.
 Mountain homes are NOT priced by the square foot like they are in most other markets.
 The reason for this is mountain homes have too many variables that influence the price.
 Mountain homes may have varying size lots, flat lots, lots on the side of a mountain, mountain views, no mountain views, condition of the home, and location can all greatly influence the price.